albertogd/GestureRecognitionSystem/README.txt

 ﻿This project is part of my master thesis called "Desarrollo y evaluación de un sistema de teleoperación de robots basado en reconocimiento de gestos usando el sensor Kinect".

-The code is released under MIT License, which guarantees end users (individuals, organizations, companies) the freedoms to use, study, share (copy), and modify the software.
+The code is released under MIT License ( http://opensource.org/licenses/MIT ).
 If you use this software, please keep a reference you have used this code.

 This project has been possible thanks to INAPRA Project.